Best Fuel Storage For A Generator: Gas, Propane, And Diesel Compared

 A generator without fuel is little more than an expensive piece of equipment.
 Unfortunately, many people discover this during an emergency when gas stations are closed, roads are blocked, or fuel supplies are limited.

 Over the years, we’ve learned the importance of fuel storage firsthand.
 At our off-grid cabin, we use a dual-fuel generator that can run on either gasoline or propane.
 We also have a large propane tank because our hot water tank, cooking stove, and furnace all run on propane.
-Having multiple fuel options gives us flexibility and peace of mind if it’s cloudy, snowing or the darkest part of winter when the panels may not get charged enough.
+Having multiple fuel options gives us flexibility and peace of mind during extended storms, heavy snowfall, or the darkest part of winter when our solar panels may not produce enough power.

 In this guide, we’ll compare gasoline, propane, and diesel storage, discuss fuel shelf life, and help you decide which fuel storage system works best for your situation.